 Patients who have been struggling to breathe for the past hours began to relax.
 Dr. Pou worked in silence as she flipped charts checking for the diagnoses, then deciding if the patient is a candidate for the said medication.
-The nurses withdraw more of the medication in syringes and helped with the goal that they have clearly in mind: to bring an end to the patients who have been in misery, providing the best comfort and dignity that they could have, suppressing their breathing.
+The nurses withdrew more of the medicines in syringes and helped with the goal that they have clearly in mind: to bring an end to the patients who have been in misery, providing the best comfort and dignity that they could have, suppressing their breathing.

 …heal frequently, cure sometimes, comfort always.

 Thiel was very much internally conflicted at first.
 He was a believer in the medical motto: heal frequently, cure sometimes, comfort always.
 At that point, there is no time to search for any meaning with what is currently happening with his reality, but he knew for sure what he must do according to his conscience.

 “Can we do this?” he would later remember asking Karen Wynn, a nurse manager in the ICU and who also served as head of the hospital’s bioethics committee.
 “Do we really have to do this?”

 She knew that the outcome would be the same anyway – these people will not make it.
 So why prolong the agony?

 Wynn, in her opinion, has spent all her life medicating people in the ICU, and she has seen more than enough cases to determine if one is getting better or not.
 She knew that the outcome would be the same anyway – these people will not make it.
 So why prolong the agony?
 Turning her attention to an elderly white woman who was in labored breathing, she mixed saline with 10 mg Morphine, a bit of Midazolam, and pushed the medications into the IV line.
 Half an hour later, the patient passed away.